CrashNBurn1337/SecureChatApplication/README.md

 1. **Registration**: Create a new account by providing a username and password.
 Credentials are securely stored using encryption.
 2. **Login**: Log in to the application to access the chat interface.
-3. **Connect to a Peer**: Enter the peer's IP address and User ID to establish a connection.
-4. **Chat Securely**: Exchange encrypted messages in real-time.
+3. **Chat Securely**: Exchange encrypted messages in real-time.
 Messages are displayed in a chat interface, formatted with sent and received messages aligned left and right, respectively.
-5. **Logout**: Safely exit the application using the logout button.
+4. **Logout**: Safely exit the application using the logout button.

 ---